slackapi/bolt-js/README.md

 *  Options requests: Call `ack()` with an object containing the options for the user to see.

 *  Legacy message button clicks, menu selections, and slash commands: Either call `ack()` with no parameters, a `string` to to update the message with a simple message, or an `object` to replace it with a complex message.
 Replacing the message to remove the interactive elements is a best practice for any action that should only be performed once.

+## Getting Help

+If you get stuck, we're here to help.
+The following are the best ways to get assistance working through your issue:

+  * [Issue Tracker](http://github.com/slackapi/bolt-js/issues) for questions, bug reports, feature requests, and general discussion related to Bolt for JavaScript.
+Try searching for an existing issue before creating a new one.
+  * [Email](mailto:support@slack.com) our developer support team: `support@slack.com`